gscarv13/gscarv13/README.md

 I'm Gustavo, a student at Microverse.

 - 🔭 I’m currently working on becoming a full-stack web developer
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Ruby
 - ⚡ Fun fact: I love the terminal 👨‍💻
 - 📫 How to reach me: